Franklin P. Adams: New York newspaper columnist

 Adams was born Franklin Leopold Adams to German Jewish immigrants Moses and Clara Schlossberg Adams in Chicago on November 15, 1881.
 He changed his middle name to "Pierce" when he had a bar mitzvah at age 13.
 Adams graduated from the Armour Scientific Academy (now Illinois Institute of Technology) in 1899, attended the University of Michigan for one year and worked in insurance for three years.

 Signing on with the Chicago Daily Journal in 1903, he wrote a sports column and then a humor column, "A Little About Everything."
 The following year he moved to the New York Evening Mail, where he worked from 1904 to 1913 and began his column, then called "Always in Good Humor," which used reader contributions.

 During his time on the Evening Mail, Adams wrote what remains his best known work, the poem "Baseball's Sad Lexicon," a tribute to the Chicago Cubs' double play combination of "Tinker to Evers to Chance".
 In 1911, he added a second column, a parody of Samuel Pepys's Diary, with notes drawn from F.P.A.'s personal experiences.
 In 1914, he moved his column to the New-York Tribune, where it was famously retitled "The Conning Tower" and was considered to be "the pinnacle of verbal wit".

-During World War I, Adams was in the U.S. Army, serving in military intelligence and also writing a column, "The Listening Post," for Stars and Stripes editor Harold Ross.
+During World War I, Adams was in the U.S. Army, serving in military intelligence.
+He also wrote the column, "The Listening Post," for Stars and Stripes editor Harold Ross.
 While serving in the army, he became a captain.
-After the war, the so-called "comma-hunter of Park Row" (for his knowledge of the language) returned to New York and the Tribune.
-He moved to the New York World in 1922, and his column appeared there until the paper merged with the inferior New York Telegram in 1931.
-He returned to his old paper, by then called the New York Herald Tribune, until 1937, and finally moved to the New York Post, where he ended his column in September 1941.
+He returned to the Tribune after the war.
+He began working for the New York World in 1922.
+His column appeared there until the paper merged with the New York Telegram in 1931.
+He returned to his old paper, which was then called the New York Herald Tribune, and stayed until 1937.
+His career as a columnist ended with the New York Evening Post in September 1941.